naveenv27/AssignmentDeadlineTexts/README.md

 7. If you were a teacher/professor, what would be an incentive for you to use this application?
 8. Would you want to receive all class assignments or just a certain class?
 9. Would you want a reminder text?
-10.As a professor what other capabilities would you like this application to have?
+10. As a professor what other capabilities would you like this application to have?

-#Question 1:
+## Question 1:
-#a.
+a.
 Whenever I’m getting ready to work on assignments so I can find out when my assignments are
-#b.
+b.
 When I’m thinking of whatever class I have the next day, I’ll use this
-#c.
+c.
 When I want to know what assignments I have due that week

 ## Question 2:
 a.
 Once a day or once every other day, as many times as I have classes.